 See our related articles on Why SAFE Notes Are So Rapidly Overtaking Convertible Notes as the Structure of Choice for Pre-priced Rounds and How Changes to QSBS (Section 1202) in the OBBBA Further Incentivize Investing in Startups.

-Download the new VM SAFE Term Sheet and investment documents to see these investor- and founder-friendly features in action.
+Download the new VM Hybrid SAFE Term Sheet and VM Hybrid SAFE Note to see these investor- and founder-friendly features in action.